skoona/SknServices/README.md

 * ContentProfiles deal with specific content access privileges; which document, etc.

 UserProfiles and AccessProfiles have many different implementations available, and are well handled processes.
-The [Java Access Controller](http://www.cs.ait.ac.th/~on/O/oreilly/java-ent/security/ch05_01.htm "Java Access Controller"), and related classes, were the original template for the AccessRegistry or AccessProfile capability; This now is an enhanced Ruby port of those capabilities.
-However, ContentProfiles are the main focus of exploration in this app, which has proven to be a significant engineering challenge to handle the dynamics of Electronic Delivery.
+The [Java Access Controller](http://www.cs.ait.ac.th/~on/O/oreilly/java-ent/security/ch05_01.htm "Java Access Controller"), and related classes, were the original template for the AccessRegistry or AccessProfile capability; This now is an enhanced Ruby port of those permission capabilities.
+However, ContentProfiles are the main focus of exploration in this app, which has proven to be a significant engineering challenge needing to handle the dynamics of Electronic Delivery.

 ##AccessProfile i.e (Secure::AccessRegistry)